 Well, vaccination is no different.

-If I present the data to you and I say, okay, this vaccine is going to help you maybe prevent COVID, maybe prevent death.
+If I present the data to you and I say, okay, this vaccine's going to help you maybe prevent COVID, maybe prevent death.

-I think the the problem is is the government is not allowing us as American people or us as providers to make our own informed decisions uh based on the information that we're given.
+I think the problem is, is the government is not allowing us as American people or us as providers to make our own informed decisions based on the information that we're given.

-And then surprise, surprise, I know one person who knows three people, one who, even after they had the vaccine, did contract um, I don't know if it was the Delta variant, and I don't even know how you they make the distinction.
+And then surprise, surprise, I know one person who knows three people, one who, even after they had the vaccine, did contract, I don't know if it was the Delta variant, and I don't even know how they make the distinction.

-Uh, another who was hospitalized but back home, and another who just got mildly ill.
+Another who was hospitalized, but back home, and another who just got mildly ill.

-Here's the thing that uh that concerns me is even those getting a vaccine aren't being told the absolute truth.
+Here's the thing that concerns me is even those getting a vaccine aren't being told the absolute truth.

 It's almost like they want to shut all the exits.